Homeownership Program & Application FAQs

 - I can provide verification that my current housing is overcrowded, unaffordable, dangerous, unhealthy, temporary, or otherwise substandard.

-- My gross annual household income (before taxes) falls within the income guidelines listed above.
+- My gross annual household income (before taxes) falls within the income guidelines listed.

 - If I’m employed, I have been employed in the same industry for at least 2 years.